The key to successful marketing on Twitter is consistency—the kind of consistency that doesn’t lack quality.

-Moreover, you can see all the posts having an assigned account in the CSV file and the tweets which don't have an account given yet.
+Moreover, you can see all the posts with an assigned account in the CSV file and the tweets that don’t have an account given yet.
 Further, you can select the accounts for all the posts with no account assigned.

 Now, click on the “Select Account” button.

 Step 3: Bulk Schedule Multiple Tweets in One Click

 You are all set.
 Click on the “Schedule post.”

 Your bulk posts are all scheduled and ready to be posted once their time comes.